MirzaCickusic/nestoVSnesto/README.md

-# small svelte app for creating and voting on polles
+# app for creating and voting on polles

 CHECK OUT THE LIVE SITE: https://nestovsnesto.space/